-Resembling stars, the leaves of Liquidambar styraciflua 'Stared' are particularly deeply incised and look particularly ornate.
+Resembling stars, the leaves of Liquidambar styraciflua 'Stared' are particularly deeply incised and ornate.
 Glossy green in summer, they transform to vivid red and scarlet in autumn for a magnificent display.
 Insignificant purple-red flowers are followed by spiky fruit capsules for further interest.

->

-> Liquidambar 'Stared' is a medium sized tree with a pyramidal shape and dense branch structure.
+Liquidambar 'Stared' is a medium sized tree with a pyramidal shape and dense branch structure.
 This Sweet Gum tree makes a fantastic feature, with neutral and acidic soils producing the most vibrant foliage displays in autumn.

 AKA Liquidambar Star Red, Liquidambar styraciflua 'Stella', Stared Sweet Gum tree

 Our pot grown Stared Sweet Gum trees can be planted at any time of the year.
 Begin by removing weeds and grass within a metre of your desired planting hole, then dig a square hole as deep as your root mass and approximately 2x as wide.
 We advise sprinkling root grow in the hole to help it establish.

 Gently loosen the roots and place into the planting hole.
 Mix 50% of the original soil with 50% high quality compost, fill in the hole and firm around gently.
 Avoid banking the soil up around the collar of the tree as this can cause problems.
 Use a stake and tie to help anchor the roots - instructions are in the full planting guide.

 If you’re planting Stared Sweet Gum in spring or summer, water well and regularly for the first few months.
 Keep an eye on it and increase watering if there are extended periods of hot or dry weather.
 If you’re planting in autumn, you may only need to water a little.
 Consider using an irrigation kit to make it easier.